 Place the molds in a hot steamer, leaving the lid slightly ajar to let the hot steam escape.
 Steam on low heat for about 15 to 20 minutes or until cooked through.
 Check for doneness by tilting the molds.
 If the custard doesn't move, it's done.
 Let cool completely on a wire rack.
 Once cooled, cover the molds with plastic or aluminum foil and refrigerate for 2–3 hours.
 Tip: It's not easy to control the temperature with this cooking method.
 If you‘re new to making Purin, I highly recommend cooking it in the oven or in a bain-marie in a pot on the stove.

 Run a butter knife or offset spatula around the edge of the molds.
+Alternatively, use a spoon or finger to gently push down the edge of the Purin.
 Place a serving plate face down on top of a mold.

-Flip and shake one time to release the Purin and caramel sauce from its mold and onto the plate.
+Flip to release the Purin and caramel sauce from its mold and onto the plate.
+If it doesn‘t unmold, shake it once to see if it helps.
+If not, try one more time, but this time a bit vigorously.
 Carefully remove the mold.
 Repeat with the other molds.

 You can also serve it in a small bowl.